docker/docs/content/desktop/faqs/linuxfaqs.md

 3. Select **Apply & Restart**.

-When you reduce the maximum size, the current disk image file is deleted, and therefore, all containers and images will be lost.
+When you reduce the maximum size, the current disk image file is deleted, and therefore, all containers and images are lost.